Modern home with solar panels

 These depend on your individual circumstances, not to mention your budget.

 A deep retrofit is a comprehensive upgrade of the building, replacing or improving every item or system that contributes to energy efficiency.
-It can result in a 30-50% energy saving Opens in a new window and, in exchange for a higher initial outlay, can lead to a reduction of operating costs, improvement in air quality and a boost in the value of the property.
+It can result in a 30-50% energy saving Opens in a new window and, in exchange for a higher initial outlay, can lead to significant reductions in operating costs, improvements in comfort and air quality, and a boost in the value of the property.

 Many homeowners will opt for some of the individual elements of a retrofit, which can include: